bingeli1212/nitrile-preview/doc/DOC-nitrile-translation.md

     $ Good morning!
     $ Good evening!

-[ The "tabular" block. ] This block is recognized by the presence of ampersand and a follow-on space at the start of the first line.
+[ The "tabbing" block. ] This block is recognized by the presence of ampersand and a follow-on space at the start of the first line.
 Each additional line will be assumed to have started at this pattern, the first two characters of each line will be removed before starting the scan for the rest of the characters of the line.
-The line is assumed to contain tabular data that expresses a single tabular row, where each cell is separated from the neighboring cells by three or more spaces.
-The total number of cells per tabular row is determined by the presence of cells at the last line.
+Each line is assumed to contain tabulated data that are separated by triple-or-more-spaces．

     & Df   0.10     0.05    0.025   0.01      0.001
     & 1    2.706    3.841   5.024   6.635    10.828